Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Metrics for asymptotic convergence and divergence

 \subsection{Relation between the singular values of two step Jacobian and the local convergence/ divergence rate}

 The metrics defined in \eqref{asymptot1} and \eqref{asymptot2} represent two-step asymptotic convergence rate to and divergence rate from the critical point $\x^*$.
 Let $\x^*$ be any fixed point of the map $N_k$ for all $k$ where $N_k$ are local diffeomorphisms around $\x^*$.
-Also, for sake of simplicity we may assume that the family of maps $\{N_k\}$ are locally diffeomorphic on a ball $\mathcal{B}_{\Delta}(\x^*)$ for some $\Delta>0$ and the variable $\delta$ that will be used in the subsequent analysis satisfies $\delta < \Delta$. \footnote{Note that the analysis can also be carried out without the uniformly diffeomorphic assumption on the maps $\{N_k\}$ but will be much more tedious.
-Since the goal here is to just show the relation between the singular values of two step Jacobian and the local convergence/ divergence rate, we steer away from such tedious analysis.}Then writing $\x_{k+1}$ as series expansion about $\x^*$ we get:
+Also, for sake of simplicity we may assume that the family of maps $\{N_k\}$ are locally diffeomorphic on a ball $\mathcal{B}_{\Delta}(\x^*)$ for some $\Delta>0$, the maps $\{DN_k\}$, $\{DN_k^{-1}\}$ are equicontinuous on the ball $\mathcal{B}_{\Delta}(\x^*)$, the sequences $\{DN_k(\x^*)\}$, $\{DN_k^{-1}(\x^*)\}$ are uniformly bounded and the variable $\delta$ that will be used in the subsequent analysis satisfies $\delta < \Delta$.\footnote{Note that the analysis can also be carried out without the uniformly diffeomorphic assumption on the maps $\{N_k\}$ but will be much more tedious.
+Since the goal here is to just show the relation between the singular values of two step Jacobian and the local convergence/ divergence rate, we steer away from such tedious analysis.
+Also, the condition of equicontinuity for the Jacobian maps is not vacuous and it holds for quadratic functions (see Lemma \ref{lemsupab}).}Then writing $\x_{k+1}$ as series expansion about $\x^*$ we get:

 which implies